microsoft/hlsl-specs/proposals/0049-variable-groupshared-memory.md

 1. A runtime API query returning `MaxGroupSharedMemoryPerGroup` (in bytes).
-    - This will return a value at minimum equal to the existing limits in SM 6.9 and prior i.e. 32k for CS and AS and 28k for Mesh Shaders.
+    - This will return a value at minimum equal to the existing limits in SM 6.9 and prior i.e. 32k for CS, NS and AS and 28k for Mesh Shaders.
     - There is no defined maximum value.
     - Values must be 4 byte aligned.
 2. A new optional entry-point attribute allowing a shader author to declare the